 - The Crypto-Officer is responsible for a secure and successful installation, initialization and start-up of the module.
 The Crypto-Officer should follow the directions provided in the documentation guide shipped with the module.
-The guide details the procedures to do the following: - 1) Attach device to a rack - 2) Connect the console port of the module to a computer and access the module's terminal. - 3) Connect network connection segments to the module. - 4) Connect the power. - 5) Check the LEDs. - 6) Using the console port, follow the prompt in the setup wizard to establish the Crypto-Officer authentication information and to configure the management options of the module. - 7) This completes the initial setup configuration. - Only the console port should be used for module initialization.
-The LCD and Keypad should not be used for module initialization and setup since it allows the plaintext display of username and password on the LCD. - All physical ports and logical interfaces of the module are allowed for use by the Crypto-Officer.
+The guide details the procedures to do the following: - 1) Attach device to a rack

+- 2) Connect the console port of the module to a computer and access the module's terminal. - 3) Connect network connection segments to the module. - 4) Connect the power. - 5) Check the LEDs. - 6) Using the console port, follow the prompt in the setup wizard to establish the Crypto-Officer authentication information and to configure the management options of the module. - 7) This completes the initial setup configuration. - Only the console port should be used for module initialization.. - All physical ports and logical interfaces of the module are allowed for use by the Crypto-Officer.
 Please refer to the 'Ports and Interfaces' section for details. - Use the console port only in a secure, controlled environment since the traffic is in plain text.
-In general, use the CLI over SSH instead of over the console port unless the console port is the only option (e.g. to restore keys after zeroization). - Add, delete, modify and manage all user accounts as required. - Refer to Table 6 of this document for the services and their inputs and outputs which are allowed in this role. - Follow the steps in the section 4.1 for enabling/disabling FIPS mode, generating/zeroizing keys, etc. to ensure the IPS operates in a FIPS-compliant manner. - For CLI commands that take a password such as the password modification and new user addition CLI commands, use the option to be prompted for the password (with the use of a '' in the command) rather than entering the password as part of the command.
+In general, use the CLI over SSH instead of over the console port unless the console port is the only option (e.g. to restore keys after zeroization). - Add, delete, modify and manage all user accounts as required. - Refer to Table 6 of this document for the services and their inputs and outputs which are allowed in this role. - Follow the steps in the section 4.1 for enabling FIPS mode, generating/zeroizing keys, etc. to ensure the IPS operates in a FIPS-compliant manner. - For CLI commands that take a password such as the password modification and new user addition CLI commands, use the option to be prompted for the password (with the use of a '\' in the command) rather than entering the password as part of the command.
 This will prevent the password from being visible to the module operator. - If remote authentication using a TippingPoint SMS Server is used, then only the SMS level 2 security setting should be used for establishing usernames and passwords on the SMS.
 This is required for meeting FIPS authentication strength requirements while authenticating to the IPS module.
-The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric. - Keep the IPS in a secure environment and do not attempt to open the enclosure.

-- In the password security settings, do not disable account lockout for repeated login failures or change the lockout period to less than 1 minute.
+The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric. - Keep the IPS in a secure environment and do not attempt to open the enclosure. - In the password security settings, do not disable account lockout for repeated login failures or change the lockout period to less than 1 minute.
 This will ensure that the FIPS password strength requirements are met. - If desired, install a new TLS RSA key pair through the LSM GUI after obtaining it from TippingPoint's TMC website.
 This must only be done using HTTPS. - Follow all rules applicable to the Crypto-Officer role as specified in this Security Policy document.